Akegarasu/sd-webui-images-browser/README.md

 ## Credit

-Credit goes to the original maintainer of this extension: https://github.com/yfszzx and to major contributor https://github.com/Klace
+Credit goes to the original maintainer of this extension: https://github.com/yfszzx and to major contributors https://github.com/Klace and https://github.com/EllangoK